 - For 3 to 16 August, nights are likely to be warmer for most of Australia; with temperatures 2 to 4 degrees warmer than average over much of northern NSW, Queensland, and the NT.

 - Days during August to October are likely to be warmer than average for most of Australia (greater than 80% chance for most of the tropics, Tasmania, much of Victoria and eastern NSW); however, much of the South West Land Division in WA has close to equal chances of warmer or cooler than average days.

 - Night-time temperatures for August to October are very likely to be warmer than average for Australia (greater than 80% chance in most areas), although chances are close to equal for much of south-west WA.

 Maximum temperature maps

 Minimum temperature maps

-- Australia's temperature and rainfall variability is also influenced by global warming caused by human activities.
-Australia's climate has warmed by around 1.4 °C since 1910, while southern Australia has seen a reduction of 10–15% in cool season (April–October) rainfall in recent decades.
+- Australia's temperature and rainfall variability are also influenced by global warming caused by human activities.
+Australia's climate has warmed by around 1.4 °C since 1910, while southern Australia has seen a reduction of 10–20% in rainfall across the cool season months (April–October) in recent decades.

 - The Bureau's climate model uses the physics of our oceans, atmosphere, ice and land surface combined with millions of observations from satellites and on land and sea.
 As a result, these outlooks incorporates influences from climate change and natural climate drivers like ENSO, IOD, the MJO, and SAM.